 I was just part of the shine

-That bare-bones intimacy and clarity are at the heart of Elite Lines, which Fiore will self-release on March 25.
+That bare-bones intimacy and clarity are at the heart of Elite Lines, which Fiore was self-released on March 25.
 It’s Faces on Film’s third album since debuting in 2008 and marks a major leap forward for Fiore as songwriter unafraid to let the listener in.

 “I’m hoping that maybe some of the imagery is more direct, that the characters are easier to identify,” Fiore says.
 “And I think I’m doing a better job as a writer that when I say ‘me’ in a song, I’m actually talking about myself.”